Loading...

 Possible Health Concerns

-The Norwich Terrier is an active and healthy dog breed that may be susceptible to the following health conditions:
+The Weimaraner is an active dog breed that may be susceptible to the following:

-Hip Dysplasia: This is a hereditary condition that affects this dog breed.
-HD is an abnormal development of the hip joint in dogs.
-It’s generally characterized by a loose joint, then degenerative joint disease.
-Dogs should be fed a high-quality diet geared towards their life stage.
+Hip Dysplasia: This is an abnormal development of the hip joint in large dog breeds like the Weimaraner.
+It is generally characterized by a loose joint, and then degenerative joint disease.
+Dogs should be fed a high-quality diet that is geared towards their life stage.
+Puppies should only be fed high-quality puppy dog food.
 Excessive growth, types of exercise, nutritional factors, and hereditary factors all come in to play with hip dysplasia.
 Consult with your veterinarian for expert advice.

 Exercise